Dear Balaji,

 Dear VK,

-Both Balaji and you seem to be advising to adopt shortcuts to a person, who has sought a sincere advice from community members, so that he may not be wrong in taking any action as a part of his duty.
-But the advice of both Balaji and you clearly seem to forbidding him from discharging his genuine duties as an HR personnel.
+Both Balaji and you seem to be advising to adopt shortcuts to a person who has sought sincere advice from community members, so that he may not be wrong in taking any action as a part of his duty.
+But the advice of both Balaji and you clearly seems to be forbidding him from discharging his genuine duties as an HR personnel.

-I am not at all surprised with your presumption also, "Mark my words, a person who is absconding from the very second day of his/her joining without any reason is already having employment offer/s from other employer/s and has jumped to another company and he/she has no commitment, ethics or a heart to inform you about his decision." without resorting to any investigation or trying to know the full background of the case, as many people prefer to do work on presumption basis rather than observing any laid down processes, formalities and HR ethics.
+I am not at all surprised with your presumption also, "Mark my words, a person who is absconding from the very second day of his/her joining without any reason is already having employment offers from other employers and has jumped to another company, and he/she has no commitment, ethics, or a heart to inform you about his decision," without resorting to any investigation or trying to know the full background of the case, as many people prefer to work on a presumption basis rather than observing any laid-down processes, formalities, and HR ethics.

-Your another advice "so simply ignore him/her" is also like advising the poster of the question to shirk from his genuine duties.
+Your other advice "so simply ignore him/her" is also like advising the poster of the question to shirk from his genuine duties.

-It is a matter of commonsense, if a formality of recruitment has been done by the organization, it also is obliged to complete necessary formalities for the discharge of the employee taking all necessary steps to terminate, remove or dismiss from the organization only by observing due formal processes laid down by the organization.
-OTHERWISE, THE EMPLOYEE WOULD STILL REMAIN ON ROLLS OF THE ORGANIZATION AND CAN PUT FORWARD HIS CLAIM ANY TIME IF NO FORMAL ACTION IS TAKEN TO REMOVE HIM BY OBSERVING DUE PROCESS.
+It is a matter of common sense; if a formality of recruitment has been done by the organization, it is also obliged to complete necessary formalities for the discharge of the employee by taking all necessary steps to terminate, remove, or dismiss from the organization only by observing due formal processes laid down by the organization.
+Otherwise, the employee would still remain on the rolls of the organization and can put forward his claim at any time if no formal action is taken to remove him by observing due process.

 From India, Delhi